 1 Preheat oven to 425°.
 Whisk together 4 cups of flour, the sugar, salt, and baking soda into a large mixing bowl.

-2 Using your (clean) fingers (or two knives or a pastry cutter), work the butter into the flour mixture until it resembles coarse meal, then add in the currants or raisins.
+2 Using your (clean) fingers, work the butter into the flour mixture until it resembles coarse meal, then add in the currants or raisins.

 4 Transfer dough to a large, lightly greased cast-iron skillet or a baking sheet (it will flatten out a bit in the pan or on the baking sheet).
 Using a serrated knife, score top of dough about an inch and a half deep in an "X" shape.
 The purpose of the scoring is to help heat get into the center of the dough while it cooks.
 Transfer to oven and bake until bread is golden and bottom sounds hollow when tapped, about 35-45 minutes.
 (If you use a cast iron pan, it may take a little longer as it takes longer for the pan to heat up than a baking sheet.)
 Check for doneness also by inserting a long, thin skewer into the center.
 If it comes out clean, it's done.